All Episodes

 He's the only one that's contradicted himself.

-Gary Ackerman, this is a New York Congressman who's not happy.
+This is a New York congressman who's not happy.

-Late yesterday afternoon on uh Mess NBC, during a discussion about the tax rate compromise, the host, Daryl Radigan said, uh what's about to happen here?
+Late yesterday afternoon on Mess NBC, during a discussion about the tax rate compromise, the host, Daryl Radigan, said, what's about to happen here?

-I think the vice president is gonna make the strongest case he can, and I think he's gonna be able to gauge the intensity of the members of the Democratic caucus who are saying, why should we take this vote?
+I think the vice president is going to make the strongest case he can, and I think he's going to be able to gauge the intensity of the members of the Democratic caucus who are saying, why should we take this vote?

 They get the Democrats to add to the deficit.